 195 It is important to discuss why univariate climate tree presence functions are relevant to the climate factors that strongly influence tree species presence or absence.
 SDM modeling typically shows that a particular combination of climate and habitat factors is much more strongly associate with tree presence and any random climate variable.
 Your analysis would be stronger to do model selection for best multivariate SDM functions and then compare these functions between historic and present.

 We apreciate this point and thank the reviewer for bringing it up.
-The challenge in this case is that a multivariate SDM blends the climate variables.
-Further, a multi-model SDM approach might weight climate variables differently across models, through time, making sensitivity analysis for the impact of each climate variable challenging.

-We point out that this analysis is not intended to focus on the construction of SDMs, but rather to show the relationship between land use and the individual climate variables, through the distribution of tree species.
-Thus, disentagling land use and climate shifts on a set of multivariate combination of variables from each time slice becomes extremely challenging, and, is effectively a separate paper.
+Please note that this analysis is not intended to focus on the construction of SDMs, but rather to show the joint effects of historical land use and climate change on tree-climate relationships.
+We respectfully believe that a multivariate SDM would obscure these shifting relationships by blending together the climate variables.
+Further, a multi-model SDM approach might weight climate variables differently across models, through time.
+We believe that there is value and insight in focusing on individual climate variables and the distribution of trees along individual axes.

-What this paper intends to point to is that land use is impacting climate variables differentially across species as a result of land use, and that this may have implications for SDM construction.
-Shifts in the strength of SDMs between time scales and potential utility of climate variables in SDM construction is a separate analysis and paper.
+Shifts in the strength of SDMs between time scales and potential utility of climate variables in SDM construction is worthwhile, but a separate analysis and paper.

 211-218 The analyses should control for spatial autocorrelation, simple t-tests would seem to have an inflated sample size due not including spatial autocorrelation in the model.

-We have included spatial autocorrelation in the t-tests using the SpatialPack functionmodified.ttest.
-Unfortunately, the modified.ttest only performs a pairwise t-test, which is inappropriate in this situation since we would not be able to assess the VHCH - VMCH comparison since only the overlapping points would be included and we would assess zero change.

-The modified.ttest calculates a t value, but also calculates a modified df that takes into account spatial autocorrelation based on Moran's I for each of the two spatial processes.
-To then produce a difference of the means that is not pairwise, we obtain the corrected df from modified.ttest, and recalculate the p-value for the t-test using the t estimate from the t.test.
-This is all coded in the confounding_table.R file.
+We have now included spatial autocorrelation in this analysis, and describe the methods in the Supplementary Information.

 226-230 and Figure 1.
 Statistical analysis should be done of the climate trends, showing a least a trend line and a 95% confidence interval.
 A moving window regression might better show breakpoints in the trend line.
 This is needed because the data show high interannual variability and it is not obvious by eyeing these graphics for which variables trends exist or not.
 Also, say in the legend what the red dots are.

 We have added a LOESS curve onto Figure 1, representing a span of 20 years, along with the SE fit.
-We have added light shading over the normal boxes to highlight the normal period.
-As indicated above, we have provided a more detailled analysis of the choice of normal periods and described the effect of the choice on outcomes.
+We have added light shading over boxes corresponding to the chosen climate normals.
+As indicated above, we have provided a more detailed analysis of the choice of normal periods and described the effect of the choice on outcomes.